standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * Create a folder which will contain your FHIR examples
 * Modify the CIMPL configuration file to specify the folder containing your examples

-The folder created can be any name, as long as it is specified within the CIMPL configuration file.
-However, following [directory structure](#directory-structure) and [naming conventions](#naming-conventions) is recommending.
+The name of the folder is arbitrary, however, following [directory structure](#suggested-directory-structure) and [naming conventions](#naming-conventions) is recommended.

 The folder location is specified using the `"examples:"` parameter in the CIMPL configuration file.
-This is illustrated in the figure below:
+This is illustrated below:

+#### _Configuration for FHIR Examples_
 ![CIMPL Examples Configuration](img_cimpl/fhirexampleconfig01.png)

-## Front Matter Files

-Every IG contains some amount of narrative content.
-We call this information the "front matter" of the IG.
-The front matter is typically a set of hyperlinked HTML files, graphics, and sometimes, downloads.
-These files are manually authored using any convenient tool; there are no special facilities in CIMPL to author the front matter.

-If multiple files are involved, they must be placed into a single folder, which is then named in the `indexContent` parameter of the [configuration file](#configuration-file).
-This folder must contain a file named `index.html` whose contents will be used as the body of the IG home page.

-If a single file is used, the file is named in the `indexContent` parameter of the configuration file, and a folder is not required.

 ## Package List File

 The format and content of this file follows the [FHIR specification](http://wiki.hl7.org/index.php?title=FHIR_IG_PackageList_doco).
 The package list is required for IGs published by HL7.
 The file containing the package list is named by the `packageList` parameter of the [configuration file](#configuration-file).
 If the `packageList` parameter is not supplied and no file is found at the default location (packageList.json), and `fhirURL` is an hl7.org or fhir.org URL (indicating it is an HL7 publication), then a basic package list file will be created.
-In this case, the IG author should review and modify the file as needed and then check it into the version control system.
+In this case, the IG author should review and modify the file as needed.

 Here is an example of a package list file: